Olympus E-1 vs Sony A7S

-The Olympus E-1 and the Sony Alpha A7S are two professional cameras that were officially introduced, respectively, in June 2003 and April 2014.
+The Olympus E-1 and the Sony Alpha A7S are two professional cameras that were revealed to the public, respectively, in June 2003 and April 2014.
 The E-1 is a DSLR, while the A7S is a mirrorless interchangeable lens camera.
-The cameras are based on a Four Thirds (E-1) and a full frame sensor.
-The Olympus has a resolution of 4.9 megapixel, whereas the Sony provides 12 MP.
+The cameras are based on a Four Thirds (E-1) and a full frame (A7S) sensor.
+The Olympus has a resolution of 4.9 megapixels, whereas the Sony provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S is notably smaller (19 percent) than the Olympus E-1.
 Moreover, the A7S is markedly lighter (34 percent) than the E-1.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Four Thirds Lens Catalog (E-1) and the Sony FE Lens Catalog (A7S).
 Mirrorless cameras, such as the A7S, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 Concerning battery life, the E-1 gets 750 shots out of its BLM-1 battery, while the A7S can take 380 images on a single charge of its NP-FW50 power pack.
 The power pack in the A7S can be charged via the USB port, which can be very convenient when travelling.